esalesky/visrep/docs/tutorial_classifying_names.rst

 command-line tool to create the dictionaries.
 While this tool is primarily intended for sequence-to-sequence problems, we're able to reuse it here by treating the label as a "target" sequence of length 1.
-We'll also output the preprocessed files in "raw" format using the ``--output-format`` option to enhance readability:
+We'll also output the preprocessed files in "raw" format using the ``--dataset-impl`` option to enhance readability:

 .. code-block:: console